 He serves me coffee, biscuits, and other snacks while he shares interesting stories of village life along with his amazing view!

 6.)
 Enjoy the wine and tea tasting

 Ban Rak Thai is well-known for its tea plantations.
-Our hotel, The Lee Wine Ruk Thai Resort, is set in the middle of a tea plantation.
+A tea plantation surrounds our hotel, The Lee Wine Ruk Thai Resort.
 Wooden tea shops line the main street selling all kinds of tea, tea cups, tea sets, teapots, and t-shirts.
-The village is also becoming known for their wine production, so we decided to do a little wine tasting before buying.
+In addition, the village is becoming well-known for their wine production, so we decide to do a little wine tasting before buying.
 Unfortunately, it’s pretty disgusting.
 Plum sweet wine, plum dry wine, pineapple sweet wine – all of them had a very vinegary taste and one sip was enough for me.
 (My advice: stick to the tea tasting.)

 Opposite the tea shops and restaurants, the lake is lined with mud-hut style B&Bs, very small and very basic with amazing lake views.
 I dream that someday I’ll go back to Ban Rak Thai for a much longer stay.
-In this dream, I rent a mud hut, sit on the dock, sip the local tea and write travel stories.
+In my dream, I rent a mud hut, sit on the dock, sip the local tea and write travel stories.
 And maybe I’ll even invite Kai and Mr. Jata over for dinner!

 Getting There: Located on highway 108, just off the main Mae Hong Song Loop road (1095).
 Ban Rak Thai is about an hour north of Mae Hong Son.